-ThermalBoard has been installed both with and without aluminum.
-The ThermalBoard panel in this test shows both, with Aluminum on the left.
+This Thin Foil panel has been installed both with and without aluminum.
 Within 20 minutes, Warmboard has achieved a panel temperature of 70º F and is outputting 10 BTUs per sq ft.
-ThermalBoard with Aluminum takes 1 hour to reach this panel temperature and BTU output while the uncoated ThermalBoard does not reach that temperature or BTU output within 2 hours.
+The Thin Foil Panel with Aluminum takes 1 hour to reach this panel temperature and BTU output while the uncoated ThermalBoard does not reach that temperature or BTU output within 2 hours.

 Tubing on the Warmboard panel is 12” apart.
-ThermalBoard tubing is at 7” increments.
+This Thin Foil panel has tubing at 7” increments.
 This means more tubing and manifolds are added to the ThermalBoard cost as well as longer installation time.

 Both panels were in an environment with a 65º F air temperature.
 They both also had the same water temperature, 120º F. The insulation over each panel had a R-Value of 2.22.